 - You will need a Windows connection manager at version 4.8.13 or higher.

-- At time of writing, the UpGuard real-time forwarder is only supported on the following operating systems (all 64-bit):
+- The UpGuard real-time forwarder is only supported on the following Windows operating systems (all 64-bit):

 - Windows 2008

 - Windows 2008 R2 SP1

 - Windows 2012 R2